-Summary: If you’re planning to buy a home in Oregon later on this year or next, consider the fact that some prices are expected to rise in the state.
-And since rates are still very low right now, it might be better to buy today rather than wait until later in 2020 or into 2021 when prices are expected to be higher.
+If you’re planning to buy a home in Oregon later on this year or next, consider the fact that some prices are expected to rise in the state.
+And since rates are still very low right now, it might be better to buy today rather than wait until later in 2021 when prices are expected to be higher.

 It’s no secret that homes are getting more expensive in Oregon.
 House values have risen steadily over the last couple of years, largely the results of a skewed supply-and-demand situation.
 Short supply and strong demand are boosting prices across the state.

 Let’s look at house values prices first.
-According to the real estate information company Zillow, the median home value for Oregon reached $369,200 as of April 2020.
-That was an increase of 3.0% over the same month a year earlier.
-Looking forward, their economists expect prices to rise by around 3.9% over the next year or so (ending in April 2021).
+According to the real estate information company Zillow, the median home value for Oregon reached $402,573 as of March 2021.
+That was an increase of 10% over the same month a year earlier.

-So while they expect home prices in Oregon to slow down a bit, they also anticipate a continued upward trend stretching later into 2020 and into early 2021.
+So while they expect home prices in Oregon to slow down a bit, they also anticipate a continued upward trend stretching later into 2021.

 This outlook should come as no surprise when you consider the current supply and demand situation.
 Housing markets across the state of Oregon are experiencing low levels of supply, relative to demand.
 In some of the hottest markets, like those in and around Portland, there is currently less than a two-month supply of homes.
 A six-month supply is considered to be a well-balanced market.